JDenzel-UHH/CIDL/README.md

   <img width="512" height="512" alt="CIDL_left_bottom_extracted" src="https://github.com/user-attachments/assets/5210f427-15b5-433c-8de3-df331794ca56" />
 </div>

+# Causal Inference Data Library (CIDL)

-This repository contains a modular Python backend for structured, reproducible access to the **ACIC Data Challenge 2022** datasets, including corresponding ground-truth effects, as well as metadata on the data-generating processes (DGPs) and the data itself.
+This repository contains a modular Python backend for structured, reproducible access to the **ACIC Data Challenge 2022** datasets, including simulations and corresponding ground-truth SATT values, as well as metadata on the data-generating processes (DGPs) and the data itself.

 The project is developed as part of a Master’s Thesis and currently represents an **intermediate